API Reference

 Converting images

 You can use the API to convert your images to your desired image type.
-Tinify currently supports converting between WebP, JPEG, and PNG.
+Tinify currently supports converting between AVIF, WebP, JPEG, and PNG.
 When you provide more than one image type in your convert request, the smallest version will be returned to you.

 Image converting will count as one additional compression.